visier/connector-python/README.md

 ```

 #### SQL-Like Aggregate Query
 In this example, we define a snippet to aggregate `employeeCount` by `Location_0`, `Gender`, `Union_Status`, and `Location_1` for 4 periods of 3 months each starting from April 1, 2020.
 In aggregate SQL-like queries, you can use `aggregate_query_options` to eliminate cells with zero and null values.
 This reduces the size of the overall result set to only include rows whose metric value is more than 0.
-See [Visier documentation](https://docs.visier.com/developer/apis/references/api-reference.htm#tag/DataQuery/operation/DataQuery_SqlLike) for all available aggregate options.
+For more information about the available aggregate options, see [Query aggregate or list data using SQL-like syntax](https://docs.visier.com/developer/apis/references/api-reference.htm#tag/DataQuery/operation/DataQuery_SqlLike).
 ```python
 with VisierSession(auth) as s:
     client = QueryApiClient(s)